DEV Community

 Posted on

-The fastest fix: route routine tasks (file reads, simple edits, shell commands) through cheaper models via a gateway like TeamoRouter.
-It offloads about 50-65% of total request volume from your Anthropic quota.
+The fastest fix: route routine tasks (file reads, simple edits, shell commands) through cheaper models via TeamoRouter.
+It offloads about 50–65% of total request volume from your Anthropic quota.
 Most developers report rate-limit interruptions drop to near zero.

 Here's what's causing this, the quick fixes, and the structural solution.

-There are two completely different rate limit systems in Claude Code, and they produce identical error messages.
+There are two types of rate limits that produce identical error messages.

-These are completely separate from your subscription tier.
-Even on Max plans, a burst of concurrent tool calls can exceed the per-minute token ceiling.
-OpenClaw agents typically chain 10-50 API calls per complex task.
-A refactor session, a code review, or a multi-file search can spike past the per-minute limit even when your weekly quota is barely touched.
+Every API tier has requests-per-minute and tokens-per-minute ceilings that reset on short windows.
+OpenClaw agents typically chain 10–50 API calls per complex task.
+A refactor session, a code review, or a multi-file search can spike past the per-minute limit even when your daily quota is barely touched.

-Result: you can be at 16% of your weekly usage and still get rate-limited because of per-minute burst limits.
+Result: you can be at 10% of your daily token budget and still get rate-limited because of burst limits.

 Immediate workarounds (no new tools required)

-3. Manual model switching: not every task needs Opus 4.6.
-Use claude --model claude-sonnet-4-6 for code reviews and docs, claude --model claude-haiku-4-5 for quick lookups.
+2. Manual model switching: not every task needs Opus 4.6.
+Use claude-sonnet-4-6 for code reviews and docs, claude-haiku-4-5 for quick lookups.
 Sonnet costs about 6x less than Opus; Haiku costs about 30x less.

-4. Off-peak timing: Mon-Thu US business hours are the tightest.
+3. Off-peak timing: Mon–Thu US business hours are the tightest on Anthropic's infrastructure.
 Late nights and weekends consistently have more headroom.

 These are maintenance moves, not solutions.
 If you're doing serious agent work — long sessions, automated pipelines, multi-file refactors — you'll keep hitting limits with these alone.